 Disadvantages of private cloud

 A private cloud has many benefits, but that doesn’t mean they’re suitable for absolutely everyone.
-Here are some disadvantages of a private cloud you may need to be aware of before investing in one.
+Here are some disadvantages of a private cloud you may need to be aware of before investing in one (or deciding to go for an alternative type of hosting).

 1. The cost